-- Since the storage compartment accumulates heat when exposed to the sun, do not store anything susceptible to heat inside it. - To avoid humidity from spreading through the storage compartment, wrap wet articles in a plastic bag before storing them in the compartment. - Since the storage compartment may get wet while the scooter is being washed, wrap any articles stored in the compartment in a plastic bag.
+- Since the storage compartment accumulates heat when exposed to the sun and/or the engine heat, do not store anything susceptible to heat, consumables or flammable items inside it. - To avoid humidity from spreading through the storage compartment, wrap wet articles in a plastic bag before storing them in the compartment. - Since the storage compartment may get wet while the scooter is being washed, wrap any articles stored in the compartment in a plastic bag. - Do not keep anything valuable or breakable in the storage compartment.